Contraception Options for Women Over 40

 Unfortunately, this is a fact that many women your age don't know.
 One study found that women in their late 30s and early 40s who were still sexually active thought that if they didn't get pregnant, they were infertile.
 Nope.
 They were just lucky.

-In another study of 55 women with a median age of 72, just 55 percent said their doctor ever discussed sex with them once they turned 40.
-You can bet that if their doctors weren't talking to these women about sex, they probably weren't talking to them about contraception either.
+In another study of 55 women with a median age of 72, just 55 percent said their health care professional ever discussed sex with them once they turned 40.
+You can bet that if their health care professionals weren't talking to these women about sex, they probably weren't talking to them about contraception either.

-Bottom line: Even if you're finished with childbearing, you and/or your partner should take precautions to prevent pregnancy.
+Bottom line: If you don't want a child, you and/or your partner should take precautions to prevent pregnancy.

 What to Use